//php print_r(get_the_ID()); ?>

 Paper 2: UPSC CSE Sociology Optional Paper II (2020) |

-The table contains the list of UPSC Toppers who got highest marks in Sociology Optional each year, along with their ranks and marks:
+The table contains the list of UPSC Toppers who got the highest marks in Sociology Optional each year, along with their ranks and marks:

 Year of Examination | Name of the Candidate | Rank of the Candidate | Marks of the Candidate |